 About Kia I About The Happy Solopreneur

-It was the busiest year I’d ever had, and it was the worst…
+It was the busiest year my business had ever had, and it was the worst…

 I’d gotten a bunch of new clients, and was working on projects that these were bigger and better paying than I’d had in the past.
-I was still working full time, but it was much easier to see a clear path to my ultimate goal of being self-employed full time.
+I was still working full-time, but it was much easier to see a clear path to my ultimate goal of self-employment.

 There was just one problem — I was miserable.

 Now that I can reflect on that period, I realized there were many things that I was doing right.
 I’d learned how to keep a steady flow of new clients coming in, I was good at managing those projects, and after many years of learning my craft and freelancing, I knew I had achieved a level of expertise and skill regarding the work that I was doing.

 But still, I was miserable.
 First, I was working around the clock.
 I found myself scared that the next ding of my email would send me in a tailspin.
 I was tired, exhausted and creatively drained.
 My anxiety levels were off the hook.
 If this was what self-employment was going to look like, I wanted no part of it.